-1. Occasionally it is apparent that although a student is passing the didactic portion of their clinical class, the performance in the clinical area does not meet the requirements for the level of student performance or their clinical judgment is impaired as documented by the preceptor and/or site visitor evaluation.
-Since the clinical hours are imbedded in the clinical course the student would then fail the clinical course and need to repeat the clinical course and the clinical hours.
-In turn, if a student is passing their clinical course, but failing the didactic portion, they must repeat the clinical course and clinical hours also.
+Occasionally it is apparent that although a student is passing the didactic portion of their clinical class, the performance in the clinical area does not meet the requirements for the level of student performance or their clinical judgment is impaired as documented by the preceptor and/or site visitor evaluation.
+Since the clinical hours are imbedded in the clinical course the students would then fail the clinical course and need to repeat the clinical course and the clinical hours.